project-koku/koku/docs/source/users.rst

 User Management
 ===============

-This section covers the customer owner, adding and removing users, email on-boarding and user preferences.
+This section covers the customer owner, adding and removing users.

 Definitions
 -----------